rafey1104/adaptive_pick_and_place_franka_robot/README.md

     * A more advanced approach is to use MPC or sampling-based MPC to handle the moving obstacles.
 You can check [this](https://github.com/tud-amr/m3p2i-aip) for more details, though the kinematic model and collision checking are done in IsaacGym.

 You can decide to use whichever techniques to solve the task, you can use either a `global planner` and a `local planner` combination, or you can directly use the sampling-based MPC to avoid static and dynamic obstacles.

-# Final Words:
-We hope you have fun and explore robotics more deeply through this project.